 Is the way back still okay if you finish later?

 The sportier the plan, the more time tends to shift.
-Especially without a car, that should not only come up at the very end.
+Especially without a car, the way home should come up earlier than the very end.

 Would outdoors actually be the better choice?